How to Treat Rotator Cuff Pain and Injuries

-If you are feeling pain in and around your shoulder when you try to lift your arm or rotate it in a certain direction, it is possibly because you strained or injured your rotator cuff.
-The pain can feel like a sore or bruised muscle or it can be more excruciating and feel like you are being stabbed with a knife; assuming you know what it must feel like to be stabbed with a knife.
+If you feel pain in and around your shoulder when you try to lift your arm or rotate it in a certain direction, it is possible that you strained or injured your rotator cuff.
+The pain can feel like a sore or bruised muscle, or it can be more excruciating and feel like you are being stabbed with a knife (assuming you know what it feels like to be stabbed with a knife).

 The rotator cuff is a group of four muscles that support the shoulder.
-They are: the supraspinatus muscle, the infraspinatus muscle, the teres minor muscle, and the subscapularis muscle.
-Along with those muscles are the tendons that actually attach the muscles to the bone, not to be confused with ligaments which connect bone to bone.
-Any one of those muscles and their tendons can be the reason you are feeling pain in your shoulder.
+They are the supraspinatus muscle, the infraspinatus muscle, the teres minor muscle, and the subscapularis muscle.
+Along with those muscles are the tendons that actually attach the muscles to the bone.
+Any of these muscles and or tendons can be the reason you are feeling pain in your shoulder.

-Knowing the exact location of the pain, you can pinpoint the affected muscle or tendon and then get a diagnosis of the cause of the pain before you can take a course of action that will eliminate that pain.
+If you know the exact location of the pain, you can pinpoint the affected muscle or tendon.
+Correctly diagnosing the cause of the pain will guide your treatment plan.

 Rotator Cuff Injuries

 There are several possible reasons you are feeling the pain.
-Some are more serious than others, so it’s not really a good idea to try and diagnose yourself; if you are wrong it could lead to more serious complications.
-But in general, the pain is a result of one of the following:
+Some are more serious than others, so it’s not really a good idea to try and diagnose yourself; if you are wrong, it could lead to more serious complications.
+In general, the pain is a result of one of the following:

 - Subacromial bursitis, which is the inflammation of the bursa, a small sac of fluid, that acts as a cushion for the tendons and the nearby bone.

-- Adhesive capsulitis, also known as ‘Frozen Shoulder,’ which is where the humerus bone adheres to the shoulder blade and causes stiffness and pain.
+- Adhesive capsulitis, also known as "frozen shoulder," which is when the humerus bone adheres to the shoulder blade and causes stiffness and pain.

-- Rotator cuff impingement, which is where the tendons of the rotator cuff are squeezed between the humerus and another bone.
+- Rotator cuff impingement, which is when the tendons of the rotator cuff are squeezed between the humerus and another bone.